lamhq/tech-notes/pages/devops/aws/app-integration/sqs/settings.md

 The maximum wait time for messages to become available after the queue gets a receive request.

-## Enable content-based deduplication
+## Content-based deduplication (FIFO queue)

-Amazon SQS can automatically create deduplication IDs based on the body of the message.
+When enabled, Amazon SQS can automatically create deduplication IDs based on the body of the message.

-## Enable high throughput FIFO
+## Enable high throughput FIFO (FIFO queue)

 This feature enables high throughput for messages in the queue.

 Choosing this option changes the related options (deduplication scope and FIFO throughput limit) to the required settings for enabling high throughput for FIFO queues.

 ## Redrive allow policy

 This policy defines which source queues can use this queue as the dead-letter queue.

+## Access policy

+Defines the accounts, users, and roles that can access the queue (send, receive, delete messages).